Helter Skelter (scenario): Background

-Manson listened to the Beatles' White Album, which includes the track "Helter Skelter".
+Manson listened to the Beatles' 1968 album, which includes the track "Helter Skelter".

-The term Helter Skelter was taken from the Beatles' song of the same name, which Manson reportedly interpreted as concerned with the war.
+The term "Helter Skelter" was taken from the Beatles' song of the same name, which Manson reportedly interpreted as concerned with the war.
 The song was on the band's self-titled double album, also known as the "White Album", which Manson heard within a month or so of its November 1968 release.

-Appearing in a 2009 documentary, former Manson follower Catherine Share said the following:When the Beatles' White Album came out, Charlie listened to it over and over and over and over again.
+Appearing in a 2009 documentary, former Manson follower Catherine Share said the following:

+When the Beatles' White Album came out, Charlie listened to it over and over and over and over again.
 He was quite certain that the Beatles had tapped in to his spirit, the truth—that everything was gonna come down and the black man was going to rise.
 It wasn't that Charlie listened to the White Album and started following what he thought the Beatles were saying.
 It was the other way around.
 He thought that the Beatles were talking about what he had been expounding for years.
 Every single song on the White Album, he felt that they were singing about us.
 The song 'Helter Skelter'—he was interpreting that to mean the blacks were gonna go up and the whites were gonna go down.

 According to Paul Watkins, Manson and his followers began preparing for Helter Skelter in the months before they committed the murders.
 They worked on songs for the hoped-for album, which they anticipated would set off everything.
-They prepared vehicles and other items for escape from their Los Angeles base to Death Valley, when the days of violence would arrive.
+They prepared vehicles and other items for escape from their Los Angeles base to Death Valley when the days of violence would arrive.
 They pored over maps to plot a route that would bypass highways and get them to the desert safely.
-Manson, according to Tex Watson, "used ... parts of the song ["Helter Skelter"] to plot out [the] escape route to the desert."
+Manson, according to Tex Watson, "used ... parts of the song ['Helter Skelter'] to plot out [the] escape route to the desert."